NEW: Grand jury could rule in Officer Darren Wilson's case by Friday, source say

 The Ferguson National Response Network expects that reaction to the grand jury ruling will not be limited to the St. Louis area.
-It has set up a Tumblr account advertising about 90 "planned responses" to the ruling.
-They will take place from West Palm Beach, Florida, to New York, Chicago and Los Angeles.
+It has set up a Tumblr account advertising about 70 “planned responses” to the ruling.
+They will take place from West Palm Beach, Florida, to New York to Chicago to Los Angeles.

 Brown’s supporters have turned out in force, but Wilson’s supporters have demonstrated on occasion as well.
 They point to witness testimony and leaked grand jury documents that suggest Brown might have attacked Wilson, struggled for his gun and perhaps even charged the officer after the tussle over the weapon.

 McMullen, the insurance company owner on West Florissant, said that protesters have made this into a racial issue but have ignored the facts of the case.